 - Weekly hands-on practicum that allows you to shadow professionals involved in ethical decision-making

 - Contribute to the Ethics & Society blog on ethics-related current news events, scholarship, and contemporary issues

 - Opportunity to network with faculty, alumni, and ethics professionals

 - Exposure to national leaders in ethics theory and practice through Center for Ethics Education events

 - Can be completed in one-year

 - Part-time study and evening classes available

-- Curriculum requires 10 courses—two in cross-disciplinary ethics and society, two in moral philosophy, two in moral theology, two in social and natural sciences, and two electives—for a total of 30 credits.
+- Curriculum requires 10 courses—two in cross-disciplinary ethics and society (including the capstone), two in moral philosophy, two in moral theology, two in social and natural sciences, and two electives—for a total of 30 credits

 - Opportunities to tailor curriculum and align electives to your interests and goals